 A qualified instructor is available at Great Springs on Tuesdays during the season.
 Tuition on the river can also be arranged.

-Membership can be arranged during the fishing season, please contact the Estate Office for details of the membership fees that apply after the season has started.
+Membership can be arranged throughout the fishing season, please contact the Estate Office for details.

 Andrew Thompson is the Keeper.
 He has the support of the estate Forestry and Roads Departments to assist him with grass and hedge cutting and maintenance of the fishing huts, bridges and fisherman’s car parks.
 Having a full time Keeper and access to the estate’s resources, enables the club to keep the lakes and river in excellent condition.